ncihtan/htan_missing_manual/data_submission/clin_biospec_assay.md

 1. Uploading assay data files to Synapse; and
 2. Completing and validating metadata using the Data Curator App (DCA).

+!!!
+Once assay data files are submitted to Synapse, the files will have entityIDs (e.g. syn12345670) assigned to them.
+These can then be prepopulated into the manifests on the DCA.
+For this reason, assay files should be submitted before generating the associated manifests.
+!!!

 This page provides details regarding those steps.

 ![HTAN Data Submission Process](../img/Data_submission.svg)